circleguard/circlecore/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/circleguard/circlecore/badge)](https://www.codefactor.io/repository/github/circleguard/circlecore)
 # Circlecore

 Circlecore is the backend of the circleguard project, available as a pip module.
-If you are looking to download and start using the program circleguard yourself, see [our frontend repository](https://github.com/circleguard/circleguard).
-If you would like to incorporate circleguard into your own projects, read on.
+You may be looking instead for the [Circleguard application](https://github.com/circleguard/circleguard), which uses circlecore.

-To clarify, this module is referred to internally as circlecore to differentiate it from the circleguard project as a whole, but is imported as circleguard, and referred to as circleguard in this overview.
+This module is referred to on issues and among developers as circlecore to differentiate it from the circleguard project as a whole, but is imported as circleguard, and referred to as circleguard in this overview.

 ## Usage